alex-gutev/generic-cl/README.md

 ## Usage

 The generic function interface is contained in the `GENERIC-CL` package.
-This package should be used rather than `COMMON-LISP`, as it shadows the symbols, in the `COMMON-LISP` package, which name a function for which there is a generic function wrapper.
-The `GENERIC-CL` additionally reexports the remaining non-shadowed symbols in `COMMON-LISP`.
+This package should be used rather than `COMMON-LISP`, as it shadows the symbols, in the `COMMON-LISP` package, which name a function for which there is a generic function wrapper. `GENERIC-CL` additionally reexports the remaining non-shadowed symbols in `COMMON-LISP`.

-The `GENERIC-CL-USER` is also provided, which contains all the symbols in the `CL-USER` package and `GENERIC-CL`.
+The `GENERIC-CL-USER` package is also provided, which contains all the symbols in the `CL-USER` package and `GENERIC-CL`.
 This package is intended to be used only at the REPL.

 <a id="interfaces"></a>